openstack-archive/infra-manual/doc/source/developers.rst

   * ``git rebase``
   * ``git cherry-pick``

+As long as you leave the "Change-Id" line in the commit message alone, Gerrit will continue to associate the new commit with the already existing change, so that reviewers are able to see how the change evolves in response to comments.

 Squashing Changes
 -----------------
 If you have made many small commits, you should squash them so that